prometheus/prometheus/docs/configuration/configuration.md

 # How frequently to scrape targets by default.
 [ scrape_interval: <duration> | default = 1m ]

-# How long until a scrape request times out.
+# The default time until a scrape request times out.
 [ scrape_timeout: <duration> | default = 10s ]

 # The default frequency for rule group evaluation.